sentrium-security/CTF-Write-Ups/debugger_unchained.md

 {"id": 18, "cmd": "d2hvYW1pIC9hbGw="}
 ```

-Once decoded, we see the actual command that was.
+Once decoded, we see what the actual command was.

 ```whoami /all```